vacp2p/rfc/content/docs/rfcs/20/README.md

 For Alice to encrypt messages for Bob,
 Bob SHOULD broadcast his Encryption Public Key `B'`.
-To prove that he is indeed the owner of his Ethereum account `B`, he MUST sign his Encryption Public Key.
+To prove that the Encryption Public Key `B'` is indeed owned by the owner of Bob's Ethereum Account `B`, Bob MUST sign `B'` using `B`.

 ## Sign Encryption Public Key